Syslog ingestion with ActiveGate

 Mask sensitive data

-ActiveGate syslog ingestion supports the OpenTelemetry Transform Processor and OpenTelemetry Transformation Language (OTTL) to process your syslog data at edge, before sensitive data leaves your network.
+ActiveGate syslog ingestion supports the OpenTelemetry Transform Processor and OpenTelemetry Transformation Language (OTTL) to process your syslog data at the edge, before sensitive data leaves your network.

 <14>2 2024-07-19T14:53:55Z example-host 0OOButHPbR 1234 - - New operation for CreditCard 1234567891011124